SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 causes the individual values to be ignored and does not provide access to the current value during each iteration of the loop.

 In some situations, you might not want to use closed ranges, which include both endpoints.
 Consider drawing the tick marks for every minute on a watch face.
-You need to draw ``60`` of them, starting with the ``0`` minute.
+You want to draw ``60`` tick marks, starting with the ``0`` minute.

 .. testcode:: forLoops